lethorable/dem2dged/README.md

 Though the DGED spec is already a narrow representation of the possibilities within GeoTiff, GMLJP2 and NSIF it is still quite elaborate and allows for a lot of options.
 These are further narrowed down in this implementation.
 For instance the no-data value is fixed, the tile size has been pre-chosen to the smallest size within a product level and certain values are hardcoded.
 If there are features you need for your project, let me know.

 **_THIS PROJECT IS VERY MUCH BETA!
-USE AT OWN RISK - ABSOLUTELY NO WARRANTY_** At present it has only been tested on mac(osx) and linux(ubuntu) and not in a production environment.
-The author takes no responsibility for any damage caused by using these scripts.
+USE AT OWN RISK - ABSOLUTELY NO WARRANTY_** The authors takes no responsibility for any damage caused by using these scripts.
 Refer to the included license.

 ## Running the script